-Cannot Take Screenshot on iPhone or iPad Running iOS 11.x?
+Screenshot Not working on iPhone or iPad?
 Tips to Fix the Issue

 There can be many reasons why you cannot take screenshots on your iPhone or iPad.
 This troubleshooting guide includes software and hardware solutions to fix the issue.

 Force restart can fix many petty issues on your iPhone.
 It quickly clears the cache; when you open many apps on your iPhone, they conflict with each other and look for more memory to use.
 This hampers you from taking screenshots.
-Quickly force your iPhone X to reboot to solve the issue.
+Quickly force reboot your iPhone to solve the issue.

-On iPhone X, 8/8 Plus: press and release volume up button, press and release volume down button.
+On iPhone 8 and later: Press and release volume up button, press and release volume down button.
 Then, press and hold the side button until Apple logo appears.

 On your other iPhone and iPad: press and hold the home and ON/OFF buttons simultaneously.